captbaritone/jordaneldredge.com/_posts/2007-12-26-only-the-first-and-last-letters-of-a-word-need-be-in-the-right-place.md

 ---
 title: "Only the first and last letters of a word need be in the right place"
+summary: "A made a script that scrambles the inner letters of words but, surprisingly, leaves them still readable."
 tags: []
 ---